DarienLibrary/website_content/content/_finished/meeting_rooms/meetings-rooms.md

 The Conference Room is ideal for a more intimate group meeting or presentation.
 The Room features twelve tables that can be configured as one long conference table or rearranged to meet the needs of your group.
 Additionally, a large sidebar is available for placement of refreshments or other items.
 The Conference Room is located on the Mezzanine Level of the Library.

-Amenities include a large LCD screen, cable TV access, and a sidebar counter.
+Amenities include a backlit projection screen, cable TV access, and a sidebar counter.

   </div>
 </div>